VisualFP/docs/Presentations/Post-Survey/presentation.typ

 = Survey Results
 / Conclusion:
 #v(1fr)
-- None of the proposed concepts are mature enough to make a decision
+- None of the proposed concepts are mature enough, so there is no clear winner
 #v(1fr)
 - It would probably have been better to replace the questionnaire with personal discussions